emqx/bootcamp/mqtt-test-kit/README.md

 ...
 ```

-Just globally replace the host name ecs-afc3 with our own host name.
+Just globally replace the host name `ecs-afc3` with our own host name.
 We can run the following command to view the hostname:

 ```
 cat /proc/sys/kernel/hostname
 ```

-Then, open a browser and type <http://<hostname>>:3000 in the address bar to access Grafana, replacing <hostname> with the actual server address.
+Then, open a browser and type `<http://<hostname>>:3000` in the address bar to access Grafana, replacing `<hostname>` with the actual server address.

-The default username and password for Grafana is admin.
+The default username and password for Grafana is `admin`.
 Grafana will ask us to change the default password when we log in for the first time.
-After logging in, we will first add InfluxDB as the data source, click Add your first data source on the home page:
+After logging in, we will first add InfluxDB as the data source, click `Add your first data source` on the home page:

 ![img](./assets/15-add-your-first-data-source.png)